erdogant/d3graph/README.md

     Star it if you like it!

-d3graph is a python package that simplifies the task of creating **interactive** and **stand-alone** networks in **d3 javascript** using **python**.
+* ``d3graph`` is a python package that simplifies the task of creating **interactive** and **stand-alone** networks in **d3 javascript** using **python**.
-For this package I was inspired by various examples shown on the internet.
-But all of these examples are purely based on javascript without any easy python package to generate the networks.
+For this package I was inspired by d3 javascript examples but there was no python package that could create such interactive networks.
 Therefore I decided to create a package that automatically creates d3js javascript and html code based on a input adjacency matrix in python!
+This library does not require you any additional installation, downloads or setting paths to your systems environments.
+You just need python and this library.
+All other is taken care off.
 Huray!

 <p align="center">
   <a href="https://erdogant.github.io/docs/d3graph/titanic_example/index.html">